ostadabbas/in-bed-pose-estimation/README.md

 ## Training
-Our model is fine tuned on the pretrained CPM model.
 - Download the CPM pretrianed model via test/get_model.sh.
 - Run genJSONv5_rl('MANNE_GRAY') to generate a json file in `training/json/` folder.
 This will only include the training samples in the dataset.
 Our
 - Run `genLMDBv4_rl.py` to generate LMDBs for CPM data layer in [CPM caffe](https://github.com/shihenw/caffe).
 Change the main function to select dataset, and note that you can generate a LMDB with multiple datasets.